fastforwardlabs/active-learning-cml/README.md

 * Add these back into the labeled datapool
 * Repeat the training process and iterate

-## Data
+## A note on the dataset

-We use MNIST to illustrate the workflow but only use the 10k testing dataset as our entire dataset.
-We first set aside 2,000 datapoints for validation/testing.
+We use the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) to illustrate the workflow but only use the 10k testing dataset as our entire dataset.
+- We first set aside 2,000 datapoints for validation/testing
-Out of the remaining 8,000 datapoints, we allow user to select 100, 500 or 1,000 as initial labeled examples while the rest are unlabeled.
-The user can then provide labels for the 10 shortlisted examples (based on the selection strategy) from the remaining training examples and continue to train a model with the additional data points.
-In the long run the model performance should differ based on the selection strategy employed.
+- Out of the remaining 8,000 datapoints, we allow user to select 100, 500 or 1,000 as initial labeled examples while the rest are unlabeled.
+- The user can then provide labels for the 10 shortlisted examples (based on the selection strategy) from the remaining training examples and continue to train a model with the additional data points.
+- In the long run the model performance should differ based on the selection strategy employed.

+# Launch the Application on CML

+There are two ways to launch the NeuralQA prototype on CML:

+1. **From Prototype Catalog** - Navigate to the Prototype Catalog on a CML workspace, select the "Active Learner" tile, click "Launch as Project", click "Configure Project"
+2. **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/fastforwardlabs/active-learning-cml), click "Create Project", click "Configure Project"

+> Note: Active Learner depends on several heavy libraries (Pytorch, Dash, and so on).
+A minimum of 6GB memory instance is recommended to run this template.
 ## How to use

+# delete starting this point

+Remove `experiments` folder after review

 There are two ways to start the application.

-### As a normal python session
+## As a normal python session

 Just type
   ```python
   python app_new.py
   ```

-### Within CDSW
+## Within CDSW

 This can be set up as an application.